Satisfactory Academic Progress Policy

 - Only courses for which the student receives credit count toward completed hours.
 Courses in which students receive “I” or “Z” grades do not count toward completed hours.

 Students are no longer eligible to receive financial aid once they have attempted more than 150% of the credits required for the major in which they are currently enrolled.
 For example, if the typical bachelor’s degree requires 120 credit hours, the limit for maximum attempted hours would be 180.

 - To determine hours required for a specific program of study refer to the graduate and undergraduate catalogs.

-- The maximum timeframe is not increased for changes in major, double majors, or adding a minor in another subject area.
+- The maximum timeframe is not increased for changes in major, double majors, second degrees, or adding a minor in another subject area.

 - Students who have completed all the courses required for their degree or certificate but have not yet received the degree or certificate are no longer eligible for financial aid for that program.

 - Courses dropped after the change of schedule period will count toward attempted hours.

 - Repeat courses for which the student has previously earned credit will not count toward hours completed.
 However, they will count toward hours attempted even if credit was not previously earned.
 The grade from the most recent attempt at the course will be the grade that counts in GPA calculations.